 |Name of Scholarship||Eligibility|

 |Bridging Scholarships-Japan||Study in Japan|

 |Phi Kappa Phi||GPA: 3.5, sophmore/junior status|

 |Fund For Education Abroad||See website for specifics|

 |Foundation for Global Scholars||See website for specifics|

-Contact: Regan Garner, Honors Program, 1 Fletcher Drive, Infirmary Room 343, University of Florida, Gainesville, FL 32611.
+Contact: Dr. Mark Law, Honors Program, 1 Fletcher Drive, Infirmary Room 343, University of Florida, Gainesville, FL 32611.

 The Awards Division of UF’s University Honors Program serves as a source of information for any UF student considering applying to one or more of these nationally recognized awards.
 The fellowships require an extensive period of preparation before a student will be able to submit an application, so students should contact the appropriate awards adviser far in advance of the campus deadline for both domestic and overseas fellowships.

 You do not have to have been a member of the Honors Program to apply.
 For more information, visit the Honors Scholarship page.